API Client Basics

 About FormData

 CotomyApi accepts a standard FormData object as the request body.
-You can
+You can include text fields, numbers (as strings), files (File or Blob), and multiple values for the same key.

 const fileInput = CotomyElement.first(`input[type="file"]`)!;